Are protein supplements safe for children?

 Guidelines for Supplementing Safely: A Parent’s Guide

 I’m going to give you some valuable tips to ensure if you decide to include protein supplements in your child’s diet, it’s done safely and effectively.
-Remember, this isn’t a decision to rush into; it requires careful consideration and often, a chat with a healthcare professional is the best starting point.
+Remember, this isn’t a decision to rush into; it requires careful consideration, and often, a chat with a healthcare professional is the best starting point.

-Choose something that resonates with you and your child’s needs but don’t forget the big picture—a healthy and varied diet is key.
-Protein supplements can fill gaps but they’re not a silver bullet.
+Choose something that resonates with you and your child’s needs, but don’t forget the big picture—a healthy and varied diet is key.
+Protein supplements can fill gaps, but they’re not a silver bullet.

 Educate your children about nutrition and why certain choices are made.
 Kids who understand the why behind the what are more likely to make informed decisions about their diet as they grow up.